The plants with elegant Purple foliage and blooms can be the most refined color to harmonize with the dull green indoor plants.

 - Add balanced fertilizer diluted to half monthly during spring and summer.

-Do not worry about the indoor placing of the beautiful Purple Passion plants, as they are safe for pets and humans.
+Do not worry about the indoor placement of the beautiful Purple Passion plants, as they are safe for pets and humans.

 Rubber plants belonging to the Spurge family can be as big as 100 feet when grown in their natural habitat in Southeast Asia.